 Crocodiles are perhaps the most ferocious creatures on the planet.
 They can reach gigantic proportions and will eat just about anything alive and kicking – including people hapless enough to get in their way.
 Getting eaten alive by one of these ravenous beasts may be one of the worst ways to go!

 Considering the aforementioned unpleasant—though for most people unlikely happenstance—you may ask yourself: How large can these animals grow?
 Well, you can find out by continuing to read this article!

 Natural History of Crocodiles

 There are 23 species of crocodiles presently living on planet earth.
-For the purpose of this article, all members of the order Crocodilia will be included – crocodiles, alligators, caimans and gharials.
-These animals first evolved during the Eocene, about 55 million years ago, about the same time as dinosaurs.
+For the purpose of this article, all members of the order Crocodilia will be included—crocodiles, alligators, caimans and gharials.
+These animals first evolved about 240 million years ago, about the same time as dinosaurs.

 Essentially aquatic reptiles, crocodiles have evolved into excellent predators, having long streamlined bodies which help them move quickly both under water and on land.
 When on land, the Australian freshwater crocodile can “gallop” up to 11 miles per hour (mph).
 But most crocodiles use a kind of “belly run,” which can move them seven to 10 mph.
 And even if its prey stays out of the water, crocodiles can suddenly leap from the depths at speeds up to 30 mph, snatch an animal with its jaws and drag it under water!

 They’ve got plenty of big, sharp teeth as well.
 The bite of a crocodile has been measured at 5,000 pounds per square inch, making it the strongest bite of any animal on the planet.
 This truly devastating bite allows some species to attack and kill sharks.

 Crocodiles can stay under water for up to two hours at a time, and the larger ones can go up to a year without eating.